marcelohama/cart-woocommerce/woo-mercado-pago-module/README.txt

 = v2.1.6 (05/12/2016) =
 * Features
-	- Order cancel and refund through store back-office.
+	- Cancel/Refund API integration.
+Now, merchants can cancel and refund orders through store back-office.
+Options available in order details, order actions;
+	- Back url (checkout callback) configurable in back-office.
 * Bug fixes
 	- A bug related with SSL in the notification url sent in preferences.